South Heights Christian Classes

 Homework: Reading, lab reports, questions, --approximately 3 - 5 hours per week

-Text Requirement: (To be purchased by parents) Exploring Creation with General Science, 2nd Edition, by Dr. Jay Wile, along with solutions and test book.
-Can be ordered from Amazon, eBay, and Rainbow Resources to name a few.
-The multimedia companion CD and Student Notebook are optional.
+Text Requirement: (To be purchased by parents) Exploring Creation with General Science, 3rd Edition textbook by Apologia, along with the Solutions Manual.
+(You do NOT need the test packet or the Student Notebook.)
+Can be ordered from Apologia, Amazon, and eBay to name a few.

 Students should bring: 3-ring (1-1/2“) binder with paper, and 4 dividers, and pens or pencils to class.
 A basic calculator is helpful for Chapter 4.